mmgalushka/hungarian-loss/README.md

 `loss = (3.7416575 + 9.273619) / 2 = 6.50763825`

-In contrast, if we would use the different assignment
+In contrast, if we would use the different assignment:

 `loss = (2.449489 + 11.224972) / 2 = 6.8372305`

+As you can see the error for optimal assignment is smaller compared to the other solution(s).

 ## Contributing